Bolivian cuisine: Lunch (almuerzo)

 Almuerzo is the most important meal of the Bolivian day, so much so that daily life tends to revolve around it.
 Long lunches are traditional throughout the country, so businesses and shops often close between the hours of 12 and 2 pm, so that the workers have time to return home for lunch.
 A typical Bolivian lunch would consist of several courses, including a soup, a main course of meat, rice, and potatoes, then a dessert and coffee.
 Lunch is taken at a leisurely pace and is traditionally followed by a nap, the oft-cited siesta.

 Tea (té)

 Bolivians observe an afternoon tea break similar to those in England.
 Usually the tea breaks take place around 4 and 5 pm at salones de té (tearooms).
 These tearooms often double as bakeries so that tea and pastries are enjoyed together.
 Cups of black tea are usually taken with biscuits such as galletas Maria or more traditional humintas.
 Often, Bolivians drink coca or herb tea when not having black tea.

 Dinner (cena)

-Dinner is a lighter, much more informal affair than lunch that typically takes place at usually 8 pm or later.
+Dinner is a lighter, much more informal affair than lunch; it typically takes place at 8 pm or later.
+It is common to end the day with a traditional Bolivian soup.